Black Hill Conservation Park: History

-Private landholdings were given over to a wildflower garden on the north edge of the conservation park which has now officially been handed over to the conservation park.
-The Friends of the Black Hill and Morialta Conservation Parks have a building on site where meetings are held and activities are based/conducted for help with the wildflower garden and the two conservation parks.

 Activities

 The conservation park caters for a variety of activities, including bushwalking, picnics and bird watching.
-There are many walking paths within the conservation park, including the Yurrebilla and Heysen Trails.
+There are a wide variety of walking paths, exploring the various peaks and valleys within the conservation park.
+The reserve is also bisected by two long-distance routes, the Yurrebilla and Heysen Trails.
+The Yurrebilla trail typically finishes within the park, at the outflow of Amber's Gully.

 Being only 10 km from the centre of Adelaide, Black Hill is an accessible but often overlooked conservation park area.
 There are picnic grounds near the conservation park's Administration buildings and this area links in with the Athelstone oval and Wadmore Park, a Campbelltown City Council reserve.